-You and your dog might not agree about how many biscuits he should get a day, but you can certainly agree that urinary tract infections (UTIs) are overrated. (???)
+You and your dog might not agree about how many biscuits he should get a day, but you can certainly agree that urinary tract infections (UTIs) are a pain.
 Urinary tract infections are uncomfortable, to say the least, and downright dangerous at the worst.

 In most cases, these infections resolve with treatment and do not cause any lasting damage.
 In other cases, a dog’s supposed UTI symptoms could actually be symptoms of a more serious condition, such as poisoning or cancer.

 What Is a UTI?

 As the name suggests, urinary tract infections in dogs are an infection of the urinary tract.
 The most common causes of UTIs in dogs are bacterial.
 It is so common, in fact, that bacterial urinary tract infection is the most common infectious disease in dogs, period.
 Bacterial UTIs affect 14 percent of all dogs over the course of their lifetime, which means the odds are comparatively high that your dog could experience a UTI at some point in her life.

 Most dogs get UTIs when normal skin and gastrointestinal (GI) tract flora get past the urinary tract’s defenses.
 These bacteria then colonize the urinary tract, leading to an infection.
 E. coli is the most common bacterial cause of UTIs, but quite a few bacteria and even some fungi can cause infections.

 There are some factors that could increase your dog’s risk of getting a UTI.
 Female dogs are more likely to get UTIs than males, but male dogs can still get them.
 UTIs also have in increased rate of occurrence in dogs with other health problems, such as chronic kidney disease and Cushing’s disease.

 Before we get into other possible causes of UTI symptoms, we need to talk about what those UTI symptoms are in dogs.

 - Accidents in the house